1 December 2021

 The first selector (#register-page a) takes precedence over the second selector (.register-actions a) because it uses an ID.
 As a result, the color doesn’t turn to white.

-💣 ID’s in JavaScript can be deceiving.
+ID’s in JavaScript can be deceiving.
 Behaviour is sometimes attached to ID selectors that pick out a specific element.
-Consider this example:
+There are some caveats in this approach:

 let form = document.getElementById('submit-form')